Mapping the strong-to-weak coupling crossover in polymer-film microcavity lasers: Discussion

-The experimental results demonstrate the decisive role of cavity length and coupling strength in governing the lasing dynamics of MeLPPP-based organic microcavities.
-The observed order-of-magnitude increase in lasing threshold across the strong-to-weak coupling transition unambiguously distinguishes polariton lasing, driven by bosonic stimulation, from conventional photon lasing that relies on population inversion.
+Beyond the threshold comparison itself, the quantitative decomposition of the nonlinear energy shifts (Fig.\ref{Fig3}) provides a second independent signature of the coupling regime.
+The V-shaped dependence of the blueshift on spectral offset from the ASE peak is universal across all three regimes, confirming the conclusion of Ref.~\citep{Yagafarov2020} that blueshifts alone do not distinguish polariton from photon lasing.
+The baseline $E_0$ extracted from the parabolic fit is within the fit uncertainty consistent with zero in the weakly coupled regime and marginally positive ($E_0 = +0.3$ meV) at $M=5$, in qualitative agreement with the Rabi-quenching prediction of Ref.~\citep{Yagafarov2020} but not at a statistical confidence level that would support it as a stand-alone diagnostic.
+A definitive demonstration of the baseline as a coupling-regime fingerprint requires data at deeper strong coupling and with improved per-point precision, which we identify as a direction for future work.

 In the strong coupling regime, the lasing emission exhibits characteristic features of polariton condensation, including a nonlinear increase of the polariton PL intensity, spectral blueshift, and linewidth narrowing while crossing the condensation threshold.
 As the system transitions into the weak coupling regime, these signatures diminish, and the emission energy converges towards the material gain maximum, reflecting the onset of photon lasing behavior.
 The ability to systematically tune the effective cavity length thus provides a powerful means of probing the continuous evolution between hybrid light–matter and purely photonic lasing regimes within a single material platform.
-Moreover, the correlation between reduced lasing threshold and vibronic resonance conditions highlights the important role of vibron-assisted exciton relaxation in enabling efficient polariton formation and condensation in conjugated polymers.
-These findings reinforce MeLPPP as a highly suitable model system for exploring fundamental aspects of strong coupling and polariton dynamics in organic semiconductors.
-Looking forward, engineering of cavity architectures and photonic lattice configurations could enable control of vibronic interactions and polariton dispersion, paving the way toward low-threshold, room-temperature polariton devices and integrated organic polaritonic circuits.
+Moreover, the correlation between reduced lasing threshold and vibronic resonance conditions highlights the important role of vibron-assisted exciton relaxation in enabling efficient polariton formation and condensation in conjugated polymers, consistent with theoretical predictions \cite{Michetti2009,Mazza2013} and prior experimental observations in organic microcavities \cite{Zasedatelev2019,Coles2011,Somaschi2011}.
+Our systematic study across multiple cavity lengths and mode orders provides additional evidence for this mechanism and extends its characterisation into the intermediate and weak-coupling regimes, where the threshold modulation at the vibronic resonances smoothly weakens as the coupling strength is reduced.